daria-kotova/head-md-future-of-drawing/process/devLog.md

 Cried a bit in the toilet.
 Am I even a designer?
 What a beginning to the week.

 [Tested](/process/2023-11-13/user-tests/) Kick-starter.
-Aparently, having an assistant that you need to wake up is not obvious and very confusing.
+Apparently, having an assistant that you need to wake up is not obvious and very confusing.
 Abandonned this idea.
 Also, need to make it OBVIOUS that you need to put an object somewhere.

 Had feedback from Laure, really helped and lifted up my spirit.
 Why does the assistant have to draw the outline for you if it can just project it.
 Genius.
 Can also have several options, like outline, decompose, magic (to add more stuff) and random (to randomize the output and some spice).
-Feeling much better,
+Feeling much better.
+Maybe I am a designer.

 ## 2023-11-12